 - 2 netting bottle holders on the hood

-I was initially worried I would struggle to push it as its rather meaty in size but that didn’t last long as the handle has an adjustable handle bar that lowers and tilts so it was immensely easy to push.
+I was initially worried I would struggle to push it as its rather meaty in size but that didn’t last long as the handle has an adjustable handle bar that lowers and tilts so it was easy to push even for its size.

 The hood was amazingly generous and it even comes with a peekaboo window and netted bottle holders on either side so it made it super easy out and about and no diving into the basket to look for bottles and drinks!